skip to Main Content

 Conclusion

-Thus far we have shown that the December 25th date for the Nativity is exclusively Christian in origin and related to Ancient Judaism.
-In Part Three we will look closer at the myth that Jesus could not have been born in winter.
+Thus far we have shown that the December 25th date for the Nativity is exclusively Christian in origin and related to the integral age theory in ancient Judaism.
+In Part Three we will look closer at the myth that Jesus could not have been born in winter and the claim that He was born during the feast of Sukkot.
+However, the evidence shows that He was born in December, during the celebration of Hannakuh, as we will see in the next part.

 Part 1: December 25th was not an Ancient Pagan Holiday